m8rex/rumbas/README.md

 ## Running rumbas
 ### Docker
 The easiest way is to use docker.
-- Clone this repo
 - Get the docker image
-  - Either Pull the latest image from dockerhub (not yet available)
+  - Either Pull the latest image from [dockerhub](https://hub.docker.com/repository/docker/m8rex/rumbas): `docker pull m8rex/rumbas`
-  - Or Build the docker image with `docker build -t rumbas .`
+  - Or Clone this repo & Build the docker image with `docker build -t rumbas .`
-- Run rumbas:`docker run --rm -it -v <absolute_path_to_folder with rumbas structure>:/rumbas rumbas <relative path of exam in the mounted folder>`
+- Run rumbas:`docker run --rm -it -v <absolute_path_to_folder with rumbas structure>:/rumbas m8rex/rumbas <relative path of exam in the mounted folder>`
-  - Example `docker run --rm -it -v /Programming/rumbas/rumbas/examples/simple-example:/rumbas rumbas exams/rumbas-exam-test.json`
+  - Example `docker run --rm -it -v /Programming/rumbas/rumbas/examples/simple-example:/rumbas m8rex/rumbas exams/rumbas-exam-test.json`
-  - Other Example `docker run --rm -it -v /Programming/rumbas/rumbas/examples/simple-example:/rumbas rumbas questions/question1.json`
+  - Other Example `docker run --rm -it -v /Programming/rumbas/rumbas/examples/simple-example:/rumbas m8rex/rumbas questions/question1.json`
     - This compiles a single exercise by using the `template_exams/question_preview.json` template